KDesp73/Cli-Kit/Documentation.md

 # Documentation

-> The Text class and the menu method are both under the `AnsiTextLib` namespace
+> Everything in this library is under the `CliKit` namespace

 ## `menu` Method